Transition Story: Kim in Los Angeles

 And for anyone thinking about going silver…come on in, the water’s fine!

 Katie here: This post was originally published in the summer of 2018.
-In early January 2019, I checked back with Kim to see how she was doing with her silver hair transition, and she gave me this great update:
+In early January 2019, I checked back with Kim to see how she was doing with her gray hair transition, and she gave me this great update:

 Here are my photos from around 11 months dye free.
 Almost a year!